Data Breach and Cyber Attacks – what impact does it have on companies?

 A KPMG study sheds light on the subject of cybercrime in companies.
 Compared to the preliminary study in 2013, respondents were significantly more likely to be victims of an e-crime.
 In the past two years, 40 percent of companies were affected by a cybercrime, in 2013 only 27 percent.
 This represents an increase of almost 50 percent.
 Financial Services have to deal most often with e-crime incidents.
 55 percent of the representatives of this industry declared that they had been attacked at least once.
 In comparison to other segments where only 33 percent said that they were affected.
 Financial Services thus prove to be particularly attractive to potential perpetrators.
 The most commonly identified types of crimes, according to the KPMG study, are the following.

-Fraudulent actions taking advantage of information and communication technologies via manipulation of data processing systems or processes.
+• Computer fraud: Fraudulent actions taking advantage of information and communication technologies via manipulation of data processing systems or processes.

-Unauthorized recording, eavesdropping or monitoring of data which is in the transmission process (for example; email, instant messages, network traffic, IP telephone).
+• Spying or interception of data: Unauthorized recording, eavesdropping or monitoring of data which is in the transmission process (for example; email, instant messages, network traffic, IP telephone).

-Unauthorized modification of account details and financial data in accounting or payment systems.
+• Manipulation of accounts and financial data: Unauthorized modification of account details and financial data in accounting or payment systems.

-Unauthorized acquisition of data.
+• Data theft: Unauthorized acquisition of data.

-Breach of the rights of and exploitation of copyrighted electronic data (for example, creating an illegal copy and use of software programs and content of audiovisual media)
+• Infringement of copyright: Breach of the rights of and exploitation of copyrighted electronic data (for example, creating an illegal copy and use of software programs and content of audiovisual media)

-Unauthorized appropriation and disclosure of confidential or secret company information and/or of business partners using information technologies.
+• Breach of commercial or industrial secrets: Unauthorized appropriation and disclosure of confidential or secret company information and/or of business partners using information technologies.

-Disruption of data processing structures, for example by damaging or manipulating computers, networks or media.
+• System damage or computer sabotage: Disruption of data processing structures, for example by damaging or manipulating computers, networks or media.

-Blackmail with threat of e-crime actions.
+• Blackmail: Blackmail with threat of e-crime actions.

 Conclusion

 Data breach and e-crime have already come to the awareness of companies and users.
 Most respondents of these studies, however, have not yet been adequately addressing these issues.
 Most uncertainties exist with respect to the requirements in terms of cost and legal changes and compliance in the IT security area.
-One objective for companies should be to provide an acceptable balance between investment in prevention, detection and a sensible reaction to a data breach and/or cyber attack.
+One objective for companies should be to provide an acceptable balance between investment in prevention, detection and a sensible reaction to a data breach and/or cyberattack.
 Minimize the attack on the one hand and handle non-avoidable damage on the other hand.
-Primary considerations should be the creation of a sensible plan including actions and tools around risk disposition of businesses.
+Primary considerations should be the creation of a sensible plan, including actions and tools around risk disposition of businesses.